 Today, this oil is produced not only in Australia, but New Zealand and India as well.
 It requires a thousand pounds of twigs and leaves to be steam distilled into 18 pounds of essential oil.
 The oil has a fresh, warm camphoraceous odor with a slightly spicy note and blends well with lavender, clary sage, rosemary, pine, marjoram and many spice oils.

-More Info: Australian aborigines use the leaves and blossoms to make a medicinal tea, hence the plant’s name.
-They also use it to treat various infections and skin disorders.
+Australian aborigines use the leaves and blossoms to make a medicinal tea, hence the plant’s name.